cthielen/tt/README.md

 ## Usage

-See 'tt help' for usage instructions.
+See 'ttr help' for usage instructions.
 Here's a scenario:

 We want to track time before lunch, stop for lunch, then continue after.

 Around 8:00am we type:

-    tt start
+    ttr start

     Started slip at 2013-12-09 08:00:00 -0800 for timesheet 4

 The command returned an ID of '4'.
 We'll use that.
-If we forget it, we can always type 'tt ls' to see currently open slips.
+If we forget it, we can always type 'ttr ls' to see currently open slips.

 We'll label this timesheet as 'Monday work':

-    tt desc 4 'Monday work'
+    ttr desc 4 'Monday work'

 Around noon, we stop working:

-    tt stop
+    ttr stop

     Finished slip with 4h 0m 0s for timesheet 4.
 Total 4h 0m 0s.

 After lunch, we'll start another slip on the same timesheet:

-    tt start 4
+    ttr start 4

     Started slip at 2013-12-09 13:00:00 -0800 for timesheet 4

 At the end of the day:

-    tt stop
+    ttr stop

     Finished slip with 4h 0m 0s for timesheet 4.
 Total 8h 0m 0s.

 And let's see what we did today:

-    tt log
+    ttr log

     8h 0m 0s 2 slip(s) on timesheet 4 (Monday work)